 Students must be currently enrolled as a Millersville University student when submitting an entry.

 Be mindful of the specific policies and privacy laws of your workplace and industry.
-Our expectation is that MU students abide by all worksite rules for professional conduct in their respective industries/careers.
-If you have questions about confidentiality or proprietary matters, please check with your employer supervisor before emailing photos to the contest.
+Our expectation is that Millersville University students abide by all worksite rules for professional conduct in their respective industries and careers.
+For example, many education and human service related employers do not allow pictures to be taken of the clients because of confidentiality matters.
+Some manufacturers do not allow pictures to be taken inside the plant due to proprietary reasons.
+Please check with your employer supervisor about guidelines related to taking any pictures.

 Please also adhere to the following guidelines: Photos must be submitted in JPEG format, with a resolution of at least 2400 x 1600.
 Please do not download photographs from Facebook or other social media sites since they are usually compressed.
 Save your photos in the following format: FirstName_LastName_ImageTitle

 Write a description 100 words or less and an interesting caption as well.
 Explain in your best writing style why your experience is awesome.
 Explain the benefits of your internship/volunteer/job (experience, salary, job offers, special perks, networking, etc.), and why you would recommend an internship or volunteering or the job to other MU students.
 The description is part of the entry and will be judged.
 ELCM retains the right to edit entries for proper grammar and spelling.

 2019 Summer Photo Contest Winners

 ELCM had a wonderful pool of photo submissions.
 Two students were selected as winners of the summer photo contest.
 Thank YOU to all that submitted photos!